Hidden-Histories/Public-Resources/documentation/UpdatePorPOIseREF.md

   * **SLAM:** If the first POI in a layer has the word **SLAM** in this field, the entire layer is treated as a SLAM layer and the POI is treated as a SLAM object.
     * The POI will appear when you tap on one of the vertical or horizontal grids drawn by the AR-vos app when you scan your enviroment.
     * By default, with each successive tap, the app will go through the POI list for the layer and place the next POI that has the word SLAM in this field.
+    * The plane grids will also stay forever.
 * **Width of trigger image:** Used only in the AR-vos app when a trigger image is entered above.
 This is the approximate width of your trigger image in real life (e.g. a flyer is roughly 0.2 meters = 8.5" wide, a doorway might be 1 meter = 3 feet wide, a house facade might be 10 meters = 30 feet wide.)
 This helps the app to scale your prefab correctly.

 * **New action:** Add new actions to control the behavior of the AR-vos app with Image Trigger or with SLAM.